Dr Fiona Whelan (She/Her)

 About me

-Previously based at the University of York, UK, my research is focused on the structural biology of viral, bacteriophage and bacterial nucleic acid binding proteins; Staphylococcal cell surface adhesins and two-component sensors.
+I have a PhD in Biochemistry, previously based as a Postdoctoral research fellow at the University of York, UK, my research is focused on the structural biology of viral, bacteriophage and bacterial nucleic acid binding proteins; Staphylococcal cell surface adhesins and two-component sensors.
 I deploy methods including bioinformatics, structure prediction, molecular biology, bacterial recombinant protein expression and purification, X-ray crystallography and small angle X-ray scattering to determine the relationship between the structure and the function of target proteins.
 After relocating to Adelaide University, I was awarded a Ramsay Fellowship in Applied Science, focused on synthetic biology for development of small molecule biosensors, currently supported by an ARC discovery project grant.
 I was seconded to develop the Adelaide Microscopy cryo-electron microscopy facility, where we are now refining structures of bacteriophage protein assemblies.
 I was recently appointed to an academic position in Biotechnology and I am establishing my own group, developing cryo-EM structure determination and supporting this technique for researchers in South Australia; and integrating molecular dynamics coarse-graining and all atom simulations for protein engineering and structure/function studies.

 As a teacher, I identify with the analogy that teaching is like sculpting; if you can find ways to engage students to activate their natural sense of wonder and interest, then they will seek more knowledge and learn to teach themselves.
 I am uncovering the natural talent that was there all along; shaping how the student engages with the world, thoughtfully and thoroughly.
 My role is to support students in critical enquiry, facilitating lifelong learning, appraising the evidence and gaining a depth of knowledge and expertise sufficient to critique the orthodoxy.